WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 ## Pressing and typing keyboard keys

 To express a key or a combination of keys on a keyboard to be pressed by the user, use the `<kbd>` element.
+To refer to a keyboard shortcut, use either *keyboard shortcut* or *key combination.* To refer to the action of pressing a key or combination, use the verb *press*.
+To refer to the action of inputting a key or combination, use the verbs *type, enter*, or *input*.

 **Examples**